Train a Fully Connected Neural Network

 Lastly, I perform some checks to make sure the DataSet and DataLoader are returning the data in the correct format.
 You can see that each batch consists of a tensor with shape (256, 10), which houses the predictor variables, and a tensor with shape (256), which houses the class numeric codes.
 The first dimension is the batch or sample dimension.
 For the predictor variable tensor, the second dimension is the variable dimension.
 The labels could be stored with a shape (256, 1); however, the network expects a 1D tensor.

-The predictor variables have a data type of 32-bit float while the labels have a datatype of 64-bit integer (i.e., long integer).
+The predictor variables have a data type of 32-bit float while the labels have a data type of 64-bit integer (i.e., long integer).
 Again, this is expected by the network.
-When calling a single image from the batch, we can see that it consists of a 1D array of band values and a single value representing the numeric code of the class label.
+When calling a single image from the mini-batch, we can see that it consists of a 1D array of band values and a single value representing the numeric code of the class label.
 Again, the data have been normalized to z-scores using the training data means and standard deviations.

 batch = next(iter(trainDL))